Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Experience the beauty and cultural diversity of South Africa while studying at one of nine South African universities that best fits your academic and personal goals.
 Offered through Interstudy, this program is co-sponsored by UW-Madison.
 You have the opportunity to study in South Africa for the semester, academic year, or calendar year, and will be directly enrolling in the university, taking courses alongside South African and international students.

-The institutions available on this program are the following: Nelson Mandela Metropolitan University, University of Fort Hare, University of the Witwatersrand (WITS), Rhodes University, University of the Western Cape, University of KwaZulu-Natal (Howard College), University of KwaZulu-Natal (Pietermaritzburg), and Stellenbosch University.
+The institutions available on this program are the following: Nelson Mandela Metropolitan University, Rhodes University, University of the Western Cape, University of KwaZulu-Natal (Howard College), University of KwaZulu-Natal (Pietermaritzburg), and Stellenbosch University.